 There could be a variety of causes for your nail infection, but the best way to get a diagnosis for a nail fungal infection is to contact the experienced, board-certified dermatologists on staff at West Dermatology in Arizona, Nevada, or California.
-They have the expertise, treatment options, and preventative measures to help take care of your nail fungus.
+We have the expertise, treatment options, and preventative measures to help take care of your nail fungus.
 With locations in major cities throughout the southwestern United States, including Hillcrest, Yuma, Las Vegas, and others, West Dermatology provides caring and expert treatment in a neighborhood near you.
-Schedule a consultation by calling 888-554-8740 or filling out our online contact form and start receiving advanced nail fungus treatment.
+Schedule a consultation to start receiving advanced nail fungus treatment.

 What Is Nail Fungus?